Kidnapping of Antonio Pampliega, José Manuel López and Ángel Sastre: Personal

 Jose Manuel López was born in Madrid, Spain in 1971.

 Ángel Sastre Canelas was born around 1981 in Don Benito, Badajoz, Extremadura, Spain.
 Before his disappearance, he was based in Buenos Aires, Argentina, where he resides.
-He wrote a blog called Machedtada where he discusses his views on his industry.
+He wrote a blog called Machedtada, where he discusses his views on his industry.

 Career

-Antonio Pampliega worked as a freelancer for the Agence France-Press among others.
-Pampliega has recently become a part of the "Infilitrados" program that was broadcast on Cuatro and he was an associate producer for "Cuerdos de Atar".
+Antonio Pampliega worked as a freelancer for Agence France-Press among others.
+Pampliega had recently become a part of the "Infilitrados" program that was broadcast on Cuatro, and he was an associate producer for "Cuerdos de Atar".
 Antonio had friends that were kidnapped before him.
-He did not let this deter him and he wanted to continue covering the happenings in Syria.
+He did not let this deter him, and he wanted to continue covering the happenings in Syria.